SMFRafin/CIFAR10_CNN/README.md

 # CIFAR10_CNN
-Image recognition CNN using CIFAR10 Dataset
+Image recognition CNN using CIFAR10 Dataset.
-This uses Funtional API of Keras
+This uses Funtional API of Keras.